 The 1940`s version of Captain Marvel is in public domain, but the DC Comic's version is not.

-Modern age Billy has very much the same set of enemies as he had during his earlier incarnations.
-These include fiends such as Black Adam, King Kull, Ibac, Captain Nazi, Doctor Sivana, Mister Mind, the Monster Society of Evil and more.
+Captain Marvel would return to his own title with writer/penciler Jerry Ordway as his main creative force.
+This return started with the publication of the graphic novel Power of Shazam (1994), which was followed by an ongoing series with the same name.
+In this series, many of the most classic elements from the original Captain Marvel were recovered and adapted, including the return of old fiends such as Black Adam, King Kull, Ibac, Captain Nazi, Doctor Sivana, Mister Mind, the Monster Society of Evil and more.
 Captain Marvel joined the Justice League of America and served with them for a brief time.
 He also joined the Justice Society of America with keeping an eye on another member; the "reformed" Black Adam who also happened to be one of his greatest and most powerful enemies.
 Interestingly, Captain Marvel stayed with the team even after Black Adam left.
 As a member, Marvel began to date Stargirl, however he eventually left the team due to a misunderstanding with other members.

 Major Story Arcs